Double Categories of Open Systems: the Cospan Approach: Dynamical systems

 Now let us return to the general theory.
 Given an open dynamical system $F$ with left interface $X$ and right interface $Y$, we can think of $\blacksquare(F)$ as a relation from $\R^X \times \R^X$ to $\R^Y \times \R^Y$.
 There is a double category $\lRel$ where: \begin{itemize} \item an object is a set, \item a tight morphism from $X$ to $Y$ is a function $f \maps X \to Y$, \item a loose morphism from $X$ to $Y$ is a relation $R \maps X \slashedrightarrow Y$, meaning a subset $R \subseteq X \times Y$, \item a 2-cell is a square

 obeying $(f \times g)R_1 \subseteq R_2$, \item composition of tight morphisms is composition of functions, \item composition of loose morphisms is the usual composition of relations, \item vertical and horizontal composition of 2-cells is done in the only way possible. \end{itemize} The last item deserves some explanation.
-We say a double category is \define{degenerate} if given any \define{frame}---that is, any collection of objects, vertical 1-morphisms and horizontal 1-cells as follows:
+We say a double category is \define{degenerate} if given any \define{frame}---that is, any collection of objects, tight morphisms and loose morphisms as follows:

 there exists at most one 2-cell

 filling this frame.
 In a degenerate double category, like $\lRel$, there is no choice in how to define the vertical or horizontal composite of 2-cells once composition of loose and tight morphisms is fixed.
 Thus we do not need to check the laws governing composition of 2-cells: we need merely check that the composites exist, which is easy to do in the case of $\lRel$.